 Twins, High Anxiety, and Dementia

 A long-term Swedish study involving fraternal and identical twins found that participants reporting higher anxiety levels were nearly 50 percent more likely to develop dementia.
 The anxiety correlation was stronger among fraternal twins than identical twins.
+For reliable home care, Albuquerque families should get in touch with a caregiver agency and discuss the situation.

 Stress Hormones and Dementia